-When you throw your CV into the ring to get a banking job in Asia, it’s worth realising that job hunting is part art, part science.
+When you throw your CV into the ring to get a job, it’s worth realising that job hunting is part art, part science.

 The ‘science’ element comes from making sure that you fully optimise your CV from a keyword perspective so that recruiters ‘find’ you online, if that’s the route you take.
 Beyond basic psychology, the art element pretty much covers everything else – i.e. human engagement.

 The trouble is that a lot of people haven’t got to grips with one or both of these elements.
 Over and over again we hear stories from hiring managers stating their biggest challenge is finding qualified candidates.